 It was a very long night.

-But only after we identify and tend to that need is there hope of healing.
+Knowing what we truly need can be tricky, but only after we tend to that need is there hope of healing.

 Most of us have been there at one time or another…turning to food for solace when something else was hurting.